 For controlling particulate matter and volatile organic compounds, basically, two types of techniques are used: absorption and oxidation.

-Scrubbers are a group of air control devices that are administered when particulate matter and organic compounds need to be removed from an industrial exhaust airstream.
-The most common type of scrubbers is wet scrubbers that use liquids—mainly water, though for different application specialized solvents are used—to scrub the contaminants from an exhaust stream, with the help of a nozzle in a chamber.
+- Scrubbers are a group of air control devices that are administered when particulate matter and organic compounds need to be removed from an industrial exhaust airstream.
+The most common type of scrubber is the wet scrubber, which uses liquids—mainly water, though for different application specialized solvents are used—to scrub contaminants from an exhaust stream with the help of a nozzle in a chamber.
 The most modern scrubber designs—dry scrubbers—use dry slurry to wash off the acid gases from an exhaust stream.

-The oxidation process, in essence, is combustion of volatile organic compounds and related hazardous compounds into water and carbon dioxide.
-In the simplest of the thermal oxidizer, incompletely burned hydrocarbons and organic compounds fumes are incinerated with the help of an afterburner.
-Direct-flame oxidizers work similarly, however, they do not need auxiliary fuel for oxidation, as the air stream has enough concentration of volatile compounds that work as a fuel, making self-sustaining system.
-However, sophisticated oxidizers systems are available that not only oxidize the compounds but also reclaim heat for other purposes.
-Some oxidizers may need catalysts to increase the rate of reaction-this type of oxidizer is called a catalytic oxidizer.
+- The oxidation process, in essence, is the combustion of volatile organic compounds and related hazardous compounds into water and carbon dioxide.
+The simplest is the thermal oxidizer, in which incompletely burned hydrocarbons and organic compounds are incinerated with the help of an afterburner.
+Direct-flame oxidizers work similarly; however, they do not need auxiliary fuel for oxidation, as the air stream has enough of a concentration of volatile compounds that work as a fuel, making it a self-sustaining system.
+More sophisticated oxidizer systems are available that not only oxidize the compounds but also reclaim heat for other purposes.
+Some oxidizers may need catalysts to increase the rate of reaction.
+This type of oxidizer is called a catalytic oxidizer.

 In today's industrial landscape where compliance standards are getting stringent, installing an efficient and effective system for air pollution control is necessary for a wide range of industries.
-However, given the overwhelming options of hardware for air pollution control, selecting an efficient system is proving to be a daunting task.
+However, given the overwhelming options of hardware for air pollution control, selecting an efficient system can be a daunting task.

-Installing a custom hardware for air pollution controlling depends on many variables and factors, including:
+Installing custom hardware for air pollution controlling depends on many factors, including:

-This is the primary information that you need while deciding which system will be suitable from a multitude of options available, such as thermal oxidizers and catalytic systems, including regenerative thermal oxidizer and conventional catalytic oxidizer, flares, and vapor combustors, etc.
+This is the primary information that you need while deciding which system will be suitable from a multitude of options available, such as thermal oxidizers and catalytic systems, including regenerative thermal oxidizer and conventional catalytic oxidizer, flares, and vapor combustors.

 The secondary factors that you have to consider for an efficient system are:

-These factors will give you a clear picture of your need, and will prove to be important factors for making a decision.
+These factors will give you a clear picture of your needs and will prove to be important factors for making a decision.

-With modern equipment incorporating air filtration systems and vacuum cleaners etc., installation of a new system is worth the investment.
+With modern equipment incorporating air filtration systems and vacuum cleaners, installation of a new system is worth the investment.
 However, retrofitting can also be considered a good option, such as installing a secondary recovery unit and other modern equipment.
-Relatively, all air pollution control technologies are expensive; you need to contemplate thoroughly before making the decision, plan well and invest time to get the best results.
+Relatively, all air pollution control technologies are expensive; you need to contemplate thoroughly before making the decision, plan well, and invest time to get the best results.